 Our world has a fantastic variety of different sights to behold, from majestic natural wonders to structures of architectural perfection, and many of us strive to see a number of these in our lifetime.
 For people with disabilities, though, travelling can be quite difficult and they might sadly be denied the opportunity to explore the world.
 In addition to the challenge of getting from point A to B, there is also the likelihood that hotel rooms, visitor attractions, restaurants and public transport don’t tend to the needs of disabled people.
 However, to the credit of these five accessible travel destinations and many of the world’s major cities, huge strides have been made over the previous few decades to make these locations accessible for all to enjoy in comfort.

 Among these is Seattle, a city with a recently upgraded and highly accessible public transport system.
-Several of its most famous attractions, including the Space Needle and Seattle Space Museum, allow for easy access for people with disabilities to enjoy the full experience that they have to offer.
+Several of its most famous attractions, including the Space Needle and Museum of Flight, allow for easy access for people with disabilities to enjoy the full experience that they have to offer.
 Its hotels have features in Braille and audio-visual smoke detectors, catering for guests with sight or hearing difficulties.

 The Canadian city of Montreal is also an ideal destination for people with disabilities, given its abundance of wheelchair-friendly public railway stations and visitor attractions, including its botanical gardens, fine arts museum and European-style cathedrals.

 Another alternative is Sydney, that picturesque Australian haven with fully accessible ports and taxis, as well as easy-to-access shops, restaurants and tourist attractions.
 People with disabilities can easily immerse themselves in checking out Sydney Opera House, Sydney Tower and Port Jackson, among many other well-known visitor hotspots.
 The city also boasts a reputation for being ideal to stay, with hotel staff renowned for going the extra mile to tending to the needs of disabled guests.